Pound falls after UK bank chief rules out extending help

-LONDON (AP) — The pound sank against the dollar early Wednesday after the Bank of England governor confirmed the bank won't extend an emergency debt-buying plan introduced last month to stabilize financial markets.
+LONDON (AP) — The pound sank against the dollar early Wednesday after the Bank of England confirmed it won't extend an emergency debt-buying plan introduced last month to stabilize financial markets.

 “My message to the (pension) funds involved – you’ve got three days left now.
 You have got to get this done,” Bailey said late Tuesday in Washington.
 “Part of the essence of a financial stability intervention is that it is clearly temporary.”